bgonp/msg.dw2e/readme.md

 - Colors of the app (main color, background and borders color).
 - Max file size of avatars and messages attachments
 - Enable e-mail confirmation at register and set e-mail credentials.

-## Requeriments

-- PHP >= 7.2
-- Composer
-- MySQL

-## Installation

-- Create in your server a MySQL database with an user who can use it.
-- In the target folder do `$ git clone https://github.com/bgonp/msg.dw2e.git .`
-- Ensure the folders `upload/attachment` and `upload/avatar` have write permissions.
-- Install needed packages `$ composer install`
-- Visit the url where the app has been installed and you can see the installation menu.
-- Here you have to introduce your e-mail and password in order to create the admin user.
-- In addition you need to introduce the information to access the database.
-- Once you saved this data, you can access the admin panel through your email and password.
-- In the admin panel you can configure more settings, like enable e-mail confirmation register.
-- **That's all**.
-Now people can sign up and use the app.

 ## Usage